amberteets/stock-analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?

+Refactoring code has the potential to simplify and condense multiple scripts into a single comprehensive script, and improve execution time.
+However, the time spent refactoring code may be negate the benefits of faster execution depending on how often the code will be executed.
+For instance, spending 1 hour refactoring a code to reduce run time by 1 minute would be disadvantageous if the code is only intended to be executed a handful of times.

 ### How do these pros and cons apply to refactoring the original VBA script?

+Refactoring the original VBA script was advantageous because it dramatically reduced execution time and consolidated the stock analysis and formatting into a single macro.
+In addition, the code is versatile and can be re-used continuously to analyze stocks as more data becomes available, so the potential disadvantage outlined above is not relevant.